Can we pretend it’s 2005?

 A few years earlier we were at the National Mall in Washington DC.
 I was five months pregnant.
 My husband and I met up with some friends; we were waiting to watch the Fourth of July fireworks.
 It was like a billion degrees outside and maybe five-hundred percent humidity.
 I was wearing a garment-covering outfit: a dress that went down to my knees and sleeves down to my elbows.
 I wished I was wearing a dress more appropriate for the summer heat, like a sleeveless dress.

 Soaked in my own sweat, my hair out-of-the-shower wet, perspiration dripping down my face, I was resolved to air out my garment-soaked boob area.
 I pulled up on my bra, which was resting on the outside of my garments.
 Then I unsnapped my bra, leaving it draped across my chest.
 My crotch began to itch.
 I tried to re-snap my bra because maybe I should be more obedient.
-Next I discreetly tried to adjust my bunched up Mormon underwear, which was firmly trapped up my nether regions.
+Next I hoped to discreetly adjust my bunched up Mormon underwear, which was firmly trapped up my nether regions.
 I feared contracting a UTI which would only make my already complicated pregnancy worse.
 In this sea of thousands, I whispered to my husband, “It is dark.
 Do you think anyone will notice if I take my clothes off?”
 As the words left my mouth, I was wracked with feelings of shame.
 I had covenanted to my Heavenly Father to wear these garments as a show of commitment to live a good and honorable life.
-The words of my sister ring through my head as she exlcaims and points at me from across the room,
+The words of my sister ring through my head as she exclaims and points at me from across the room,

 “OH MY GOSH!
 YOU ARE NOT WEARING YOUR GARMENTS!”
 (She has since left the LDS Church.)